 The monastery is dedicated to its founder who was not the evangelist St Luke, but a 10th-century hermit who was born at Delphi and claimed, like the oracle there, to have foresight of the future.
 This new St Luke was sainted after his death in 953 and given the title of Hosios – the Venerable, and the first church was built.
 The monastery was extended in the middle of 11th-century with a new larger church, decorated with the mosaics which are still well preserved (except in the dome).
 Vast numbers of medieval pilgrims came to the site and worshipped at his tomb.
 They prayed and slept in the galleries and many of the sick were miraculously healed there.
 The abbots were buried in the crypt, still fully decorated with 11thcentury wall paintings, which copy the mosaics, but notably add more narrative details and look more decorative.
 The special feature of the mosaics in the church, which show the Passion of Christ as well as dozens of monastic saints, is that they depict the holy figures against a background of gold and are focused starkly on the essential features of the stories.
 This is one of the most perfect moments in Byzantine art.

-We have a wide selection of Mediterranean voyages in 2019 that will be visiting locations displaying excellent examples of Byzantine art, including ‘Classical Greece & Islands of the Aegean‘, ‘Renaissance Italy & Historic Islands‘ and ‘Dalmatia & Ancient Greece‘.
+We have one impressive Mediterranean voyage in 2019 that will be visiting locations displaying excellent examples of Byzantine art, and that is ‘Dalmatia & Ancient Greece‘.